 For a surrogate to be allowed by make medical treatment decisions on the patient's behalf, the facility must first make a determination of patient incapacity, following the procedures outlined below.
 All adults are presumed to have decision-making capacity unless determined otherwise, or unless there has been a legal guardian or court order.
 PHL § 2994-c(1).
 The law contains special rules for patients who are minors.
 PHL § 2994-e.

-The initial determination of incapacity must be made by an attending physician to a reasonable degree of medical certainty.
+The initial determination of incapacity must be made by an attending physician or other authorized practitioner to a reasonable degree of medical certainty.
 The determination must include an assessment of the cause and extent of the patient's incapacity and the likelihood that they will regain capacity.
 PHL § 2994-c(2).
-An attending physician must confirm the patient's continued lack of capacity for future treatment decisions after the initial determination.
+An attending practitioner must confirm the patient's continued lack of capacity for future treatment decisions after the initial determination.
 PHL § 2994-c(7).

 A concurring determination of incapacity, including the same considerations as required for the initial determination, is required in the following situations (PHL § 2994-c(3)):